 We thank Jeffrey and Alice Keimweiss for their generous support of the 92Y Vivian Gussin Paley Award.

-Applicants must be nominated by school directors, principals, colleagues, college or university faculty or mentors and submitted by Mar 20, 2012.
-You can either download and print a nomination form here [PDF] or fill out an online form.
+Teachers must be nominated to apply by school directors, principals, colleagues, college or university faculty or mentors by Fri, Apr 1, 2016 through the online form.

-This award will be given to a classroom teacher who has been working with 2- to 5-year-old children for a minimum of five years; in preschools, nursery schools, day care centers or kindergartens.
-These may be public, private, charter or religious schools/programs within the the greater metropolitan area of New York, New Jersey and Connecticut.
+The award recipient will given to a classroom teacher who has been working with two- to five-year-old children for a minimum of five years in early childhood programs within the greater metropolitan area of New York, New Jersey and Connecticut.

 Award Recipient will receive: